kaltura/DeveloperPortalDocs/documentation/media-player/Player-Customization.md

 title: Kaltura Player Look & Feel and Behavior Customization
 ---

-The Kaltura Player look and feel is derived from its skin and code.
+The Kaltura Player look-and-feel is derived from its skin and code.
 The skin consists of CSS classes and graphical assets such as icons and fonts.
 Javascript code is used to define user interactions and UI behaviour.

 You can customize the Player look-and-feel in a number of ways.
 A lot of customization can be done using the Player plugins, Player properties, and templating mechanism.
 More advanced customization can be achieved using custom CSS loading, external assets, and skin overrides.
 Custom Javascript code can also be used in order to change the UI behavior.